 We advise the Department of Corrections on its arts programmes and activities, and advocate for the arts as a tool to support the rehabilitative process of prisoners and their reintegration back into the community on release.

-All people in New Zealand are able to participate in the arts.
+All people in Aotearoa can access and participate in the arts.

-Arts Access Aotearoa advocates for all people in New Zealand to have access to the arts by supporting people who experience barriers to participation or whose access is limited.
+Arts Access Aotearoa works in partnership to increase access to the arts for people in Aotearoa who experience barriers to participation.

 Arts Access Aotearoa provides its service believing in these values: